gunnybigs/gunnybigs/README.md

-# 👋 Hi, I’m @gunn247 🤖
+# 👋 Hi, I’m Gunn🤖
-I’m an Open Source Contributor 🚀✨.
+I’m a Web Designer & Developer, an Open Source Contributor and a Nature Lover🚀✨.